kkx/CBIR/README.md

 The results are not satisfactory for large dataset(douban).
 I've tried to solve semantic gap by adding spatial information.
 More researches have to be done to deal with large dataset.

-I think this system can be used for near-duplicated image detection which is what i wanted in first instance :)
+I think this system can be used for near-duplicated image detection which is what i wanted in the first instant :)

 NOTE:  Don't ever try to use my codes, They are dirty, bad organized and coupling.
 Uploaded here just for backup purpose.
 ----------------